 - Grab your powdered sugar.
 Start by adding about three to four tablespoons of sugar to the mixing bowl.
 Using a mixer or a spatula — depending on your preference or availability of materials — start mixing the sugar and frosting together.
 Start with mixing for about 30 seconds.

 - Take a look at your frosting.
 Does it look like you are hoping?
 Is the frosting thicker?
 If it’s still too thin, just add more powdered sugar 1 teaspoon at a time and mix until it reaches the consistency you are aiming for.

-Color makes life in general more exciting.
-If you want to add some color for some quirkiness, here is our detailed on how to do exactly this one.
+If you want to add some color for some quirkiness, here is our detail on how to do exactly this one.

 - This one is fairly simple.
 Just fill an empty clean mixing bowl with the entirety of your store-bought frosting.
 Make sure your mixing bowl is properly and thoroughly cleaned.